2000 Oklahoma Wranglers season

 The 2000 Oklahoma Wranglers season is the sixth season for the franchise, and the first in Oklahoma City.
 The team played in the Arena Football League, and played the previous season in Portland, Oregon as the Portland Forest Dragons.
-The team was coached by Bob Cortese and played their home games at The Myriad in Oklahoma City.
+The team was coached by Bob Cortese and played their home games at the Myriad Convention Center in Oklahoma City.
 The Wranglers finished third in the American Conference West Division with a 7–7 record earned the 10 seed for the AFL playoffs.
 They lost in the quarterfinals to the San Jose SaberCats.